ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.md

 to test on the "real" DynamoDB.
 If you do not already have access to DynamoDB, you can use it as part of the free tier of AWS.
 Create an AWS account for yourself, then go to the IAM service and create a new user.
 The user name doesn't particularly matter (though `rocket2-dev-$NAME` is recommended), but make sure you check "programmatic access."
-In permissions, go to "Attach existing permissions directly" and add the `AmazonDynamoDBFullAccess` policy.
+In permissions, go to "Attach existing permissions directly" and add the following policies:

+- `AmazonDynamoDBFullAccess`
+- `CloudWatchLogsFullAccess`

 Finally, copy the provided access key ID and secret access key after creating the new user.

 Note: if you are in the `brussel-sprouts` Github team, you should already have AWS credentials.
 Just ask.